Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Final vs Const

-- If you never intend to change a variable then we have to declare using the keyword final or const.
+- If you never want to change a variable then we have to declare using the keyword final or const.
-- The __final__ variable can be set only once.
+- The __final__ variable can be set only once and is initialized when accessed.
-- The __const__ variable is a compile-time constant.(Const variables are implicitly final.)
+- The __const__ variable are implicitly final but it is a compile-time constant (i.e.) It is initialized during Compilation.

-__Example__
+__Need to Know__

+- Instance variable can be final but cannot be const.
+- If we want a Constant at class level then make it as static const

+__Example 1__

 ```ruby
 void main() {